kvtemadden/horiseon/README.md

 ### HTML

-I removed the unnecessary IDs from the HTML as they weren't being used, and recreated IDs for the "SEO" section in the Horiseon logo.
+I created IDs for the logo and "SEO" section in the Horiseon logo.

 I added in an anchor link for the SEO link at the top of the page as it wasn't previously working.